filintodelgado/projecto1/README.md

 - **JavaScript** as the programming language to use in order to make the the interations in the page.

+## Live play

+The scape room can be played without having to download anything via the [github pages](https://filintodelgado.github.io/projecto1).

 ## Theme

 The theme of our project is **Cinema** in the **90'** years.